Hi All,

 June 3, 2009

-The origins of many adult diseases can be traced to early negative experiences associated Chiropractic Helps Kids Relieve Their Stresswith social class and other markers of disadvantage.
+The origins of many adult diseases can be traced to early negative experiences associated with social class and other markers of disadvantage.
 Confronting the causes of adversity before and shortly after birth may be a promising way to improve adult health and reduce premature deaths, researchers argue in a paper published in The June edition of the Journal of the American Medical Association.
 These adversities establish biological “memories” that weaken physiological systems and make individuals vulnerable to problems that can lie dormant for years.

 “Improving the developmental trajectory of a child by helping the parents and improving the home environment is probably the single most important thing we can do for the health of that child,” says co-author Bruce McEwen, Alfred E. Mirsky Professor and head of the Harold and Margaret Milliken Hatch Laboratory of Neuroendocrinology at The Rockefeller University.
 “Adverse childhood experience is one of the largest contributors to such chronic health problems as diabetes and obesity, psychiatric disorders, drug abuse — almost every major public health challenge we face.”